integreat-io/map-transform/README.md

 When you define the `alt` operation as an object, you may specify `$iterate: true` on the object to provide a default value to every `undefined` item on an array, if an array is encountered.
+You may also set `$direction: 'fwd'` or `$direction: 'rev'` to limit it to one direction only.

 #### `concat(pipeline, pipeline, ...)` operation